jenskeiner/lintr/docs/project_plan.md

 - Test fixtures for rules with fixes should properly implement both check() and fix() methods to ensure the fix functionality works as expected.
 - In dry-run mode, use a different tone in output messages to clearly indicate what would happen (e.g., "Would attempt to fix...") rather than what is actually happening.
 This helps users understand the potential impact of running without --dry-run.

+4. Error Handling Tests
+   - When using Python entry points for plugin discovery, it's important to test both successful and failed loading scenarios
+   - Test cases should include:
+     - Complete failure to load an entry point
+     - Mixed scenarios with both successful and failed entry points
+     - Rule creation failures:
+       - Attempting to create non-existent rules
+       - Rule initialization failures (e.g., invalid parameters)

-6. When testing code that relies on environment variables:
+5. When testing code that relies on environment variables:
    - Use pytest's `monkeypatch` fixture instead of directly modifying `os.environ`
    - This ensures automatic cleanup even if tests fail
    - Provides safer operations with `setenv()` and `delenv()`
    - Maintains test isolation by scoping changes to individual tests
    - Makes tests more maintainable by removing manual cleanup code

-7. When implementing rule-based systems:
+6. When implementing rule-based systems:
    - Keep track of rule state (e.g., whether a fix has been applied)
    - Re-check and display rule status after applying fixes
    - This provides better feedback to users about the effects of their actions